Jeff’s blue Cheese Steak

 Serve your steak accompanied by the starch of your choice (see Double Sweet Baked Potatoes) and a salad.
 Gently pour the sauce over the steak and enjoy accompanied by the biggest heaviest Cab that you can find.

-Complementary Wines: Cabernet Franc Full-Bodied, Whisky: Single Malt, Zinfandel
+Complementary Wines: Cabernet Franc, Whisky: Single Malt, Zinfandel

 Visit Jeffrey McBain